Last updated: February 18, 2022

 It is understood and agreed that each of the parties is an independent contractor and that neither party is, nor shall be considered to be an agent, distributor, partner, fiduciary or representative of the other.
 Neither party shall act or represent itself, directly or by implication, in any such capacity in respect of the other or in any manner assume or create any obligation on behalf of, or in the name of, the other.

-The Agreement and these standard terms and conditions shall be governed by the laws of the Province of Quebec and the laws of Canada applicable therein.
+These Terms shall be governed by the laws of the Province of Quebec and the laws of Canada applicable therein.

 Dialogue Technologies Inc.